-EXAMPLE 5.1 Consider the keyword query "TV, VCR" and CTSSN4: $Part^{TV,name} \leftarrow Lineitem \leftarrow Order \rightarrow$ $Lineitem \rightarrow Part^{VCR,name}$ from Section 4.
-CTSSN4requires three joins given the decomposition of Figure 8.
-Consider the TSS graph decomposition of Figure 9, which includes an OLPa fragment.
+EXAMPLE 5.1 Consider the keyword query "TV, VCR" and CTSSN4: $Part^{TV,name} \leftarrow Lineitem \leftarrow Order \rightarrow Lineitem \rightarrow Part^{VCR,name}$ from Section 4.
+CTSSN4 requires three joins given the decomposition of Figure 9.
+Consider the TSS graph decomposition of Figure 10, which includes an OLPa fragment.
 With this decomposition, CTSSN4 can be evaluated with a single join $OLP^{TV,part.name} \bowtie OLP^{VCR,part.name}$.

 Often we need to build unfolded fragments that contain the same TSS more than once, to store the same edge of the TSS graph more than once, as shown in the example below.

-EXAMPLE 5.2 Consider the network CTSSN2: $Part^{TV,name} \rightarrow Part \rightarrow Part^{VCR,name}$ of Section 4.
-This network connects three Part nodes by following the $Part \rightarrow Part$ edge twice.
+EXAMPLE 5.2 Consider the network CTSSN2: $Part^{TV,name} o Part o Part^{VCR,name}$ of Section 4.
+This network connects three Part nodes by following the Part o Part edge twice.
 Under any non-unfolded decomposition this network cannot be executed without a join.
-However, the first unfolded TSS graph of Figure 10, which "unrolls" the Part fragment, which can evaluate CTSSN2 without a join.
-Similarly, CTSSN4 can be evaluated without a join, if we create the $Part \leftarrow Lineitem \leftarrow Order \rightarrow$ $Lineitem \rightarrow Part$ fragment on the second unfolded TSS graph of Figure 10, where the $Order \rightarrow Lineitem$ edge has been "split", i.e., the Order TSS has two children Lineitem TSS's.
+However, the first unfolded TSS graph of Figure 11, which "unrolls" the PartPart cycle, allows the creation of the Part o Part o Part fragment, which can evaluate CTSSN2 without a join.

+Similarly, CTSSN4 can be evaluated without a join, if we create the $Part \leftarrow Lineitem \leftarrow Order \rightarrow Lineitem \rightarrow Part$ fragment on the second unfolded TSS graph of Figure 11, where the $Order \rightarrow Lineitem$ edge has been "split", i.e., the Order TSS has two children Lineitem TSS's.
 Notice that not all edges of the unfolded TSS graphs have to be in the decomposition.
-For example in the second unfolded TSS graph of Figure 10, the second $Lineitem \rightarrow Person$ edge is not in a fragment, since there is a fragment for the first $Lineitem \rightarrow Person$ edge. \Box
+For example in the second unfolded TSS graph of Figure 11, the second $Lineitem \rightarrow Person$ edge is not in a fragment, since there is a fragment for the first $Lineitem \rightarrow Person$ edge.